-During whole school transition in the summer term, Mrs Watts and Mrs Swarbrick lead sessions with the Year 6 pupils.
-These sessions focus on their transition into year 7 and tries to acknowledge any anxieties or worries pupils may have about year 7.
+During whole school transition in the summer term, Mrs Dye and Mrs Swarbrick lead sessions with the Year 6 pupils.
+These sessions focus on their transition into year 7 and acknowledge any anxieties or worries pupils may have about year 7.
 We have found that the pupils' worries can be quite different from their parents' concerns.